Animal Ethics in the Wild

-Animal Ethics in the Wild: Wild Animal Suffering and Intervention in Nature is a 2022 book by philosopher Catia Faria, published by Cambridge University Press.
-It examines wild animal suffering as an ethical problem and argues that humans may have moral reasons to assist wild animals when doing so could reduce suffering without causing greater harm.
-Drawing on debates in animal ethics and environmental ethics, Faria evaluates arguments for and against intervention in nature and defends the view that, under certain conditions, such intervention can be morally justified.
+Animal Ethics in the Wild: Wild Animal Suffering and Intervention in Nature is a 2022 book by the Portuguese philosopher Catia Faria, published by Cambridge University Press.
+The book examines wild animal suffering as an ethical problem and argues that humans can have moral reasons to assist wild animals when doing so is expected to reduce suffering without causing greater harm.